What is Pulse?

 When will construction of the Pulse Dempster Line occur?

-Pending grant funding, construction is anticipated to take place in 2019.
+Construction is anticipated to take begin in 2021.

 When will the Pulse Dempster Line service begin?